Cassandra Szoeke: Policy

 In 2020, Szoeke presented a background paper with the Australian Association of Gerontology as part of the development process for Australia's Primary Health Care 10 Year Plan (2022–2032).

 Szoeke's research has been cited in major policy reports published by the World Health Organisation, Alzheimer's Disease International, RACGP, Melbourne Academic Centre for Health, and the National Academies Institute of Medicine.

 Research

 In 2021, Szoeke published Secrets of Women's Healthy Ageing (2021), which shared lessons from thirty years of data on women's health and wellbeing from Women's Healthy Ageing Project.

 Sex differences

 Szoeke's research showing that hormone therapy may prevent or delay the onset of dementia was included as a chapter in the first book to examine sex and gender differences in Alzheimer's disease (Elsevier, 2021).

 Her work as senior clinical author on a systematic analysis of dementia for the Global Burden of Disease Study in 2016 showed that more women had dementia than men at all ages, and was the first such work to report global prevalence of dementia by sex.

 Health technologies

-Szoeke served as clinical lead on the development of the Brainy App, an initiative of Alzheimer's Australia, in partnership with the Bupa Health Foundation running from 2011-2020.
+Szoeke served as clinical lead on the development of the Brainy App, an initiative of Alzheimer's Australia, in partnership with the Bupa Health Foundation running from 2011 to 2020.